lostdev11/HoodieAcademy/BOUNTY_PAGE_IMPROVEMENTS.md

 ## ✅ Completed Improvements

-Your Hoodie Academy bounty page has been completely redesigned to match your app's dark theme with neon glow effects and fully integrated image upload functionality!
+Your Hoodie Academy bounty page has been completely redesigned to match your app's dark theme with neon glow effects, fully integrated image upload functionality, and a full-screen layout!

+### Full-Screen Layout
+- **Fills Entire Viewport**: Background and effects span the full screen
+- **No Width Constraints**: Removed PageLayout wrapper that limited content width
+- **Consistent Structure**: Matches leaderboard and profile page layouts
+- **TokenGate Protected**: Content is gated behind wallet authentication

 ---